MArsalanKhan/CGraphics/README.md

 # graphics

-This project explains the basic concepts of programming in C++ by taking an example of different shapes (objects).
+This project explains the basic concepts of programming in C++ by taking an example of different graphical shapes (objects).